-- Resolve to be a healthier family and set a good example for your children.
+- Resolve to be a healthier family and to get more physical activity.

 - Commit to eating dinner together at the table several nights a week.

-- Choose a home improvement project or a vacation that they family can plan and undertake together.
+- Choose a home improvement project or a vacation that the family can plan and undertake together.

 - Commit to saying one sincere, positive thing about each member of your family every day.

 The American Cancer Society is sponsoring the 37th Annual Great American Smokeout to encourage teens to stop smoking (Photo credit: M Hooper)